 NewTechWood uses UltraShield® co-extruded capping to provide exceptional resistance to damage and protect the composite core materials.
 During the manufacturing process, heat fuses this external layer to the core, creating an impenetrable shield without using any harmful chemicals.
 It locks out moisture and insects from every side, protecting the structural integrity of the building.

 NewTechWood sells recycled composite materials to help you maintain a sustainable and valuable exterior siding installation.
 Composites are evolving into a more affordable and long-term alternative compared to wood and vinyl solutions.
 With realistic wood colors that are co-extruded on all four sides, our siding will give any home a fresh new look with many benefits.

 We strive to be more innovative and eco-friendly with each development.
 We even conduct ICC testing and have internal testing on all our new products for quality.
-We offer a 25-year limited transferable warranty and a two-year labor warranty on all our products ranging from siding, decking, composite deck tiles, railing and several others.
+We offer a 25-year limited transferable warranty on all our products ranging from siding, decking, composite deck tiles, railing and several others.
 The 25-year warranty covers replacement labor costs if it doesn’t perform up to our standards.

 With each new expansion we manifest, we commit ourselves to designing stunning, dependable and useful exterior siding panels to enrich your living space.
 We have a worldwide reputation for our high-quality and inventive solutions.
 We listen to homebuilders, homeowners, contractors and architects to make visions of beautiful homes and sustainable buildings authentic.

 Since 2004, we have become a pioneer in manufacturing and developing composite solutions with our cutting-edge technology.
 We bring beauty to your home as well as practicality to spaces around the world.

 Reach out to NewTechWood